yasint23/My_Devops/projects/503-microservices-ci-cd-pipeline-with-helm/README.md

 ```

 * Deploy code coverage report (located under relative path `target/site/jacoco` of the microservice) on Simple HTTP Server for only `customer-service` microservice on `Dev Server`.

+* '/site/jacoco/' folder created under /...customer service/target and if you run the command which will run, you can check from the browser (http://localhost:8080) the test details.

 ``` bash
 python -m SimpleHTTPServer # for python 2.7